astroumd/lmtoy/docs/unity.md

 for LMTOY will be kept in $WORK_LMT/sbatch and may occasionally have to be cleaned up)

-If you have many obsnums to process, the script generator would put them in a text file, and you would run it as follows (here the example is just one case, we showed above):
+If you have many obsnums to process, the script generator would put them in a text file, and you would run it as follows (here the example is just the one case we just showed above):

      echo "SLpipeline.sh restart=1 obsnum=33551" > bench1
      sbatch_lmtoy.sh  bench1